Universal D-modules and stacks of \'etale germs of n-dimensional varieties: Groups of automorphisms and their classifying stacks

 Motivated by this observation we formulate the following: \begin{prop} We have a natural morphism of prestacks:

 \end{prop} \begin{proof} On objects, we define $F^{(\infty)}_S(S \times \A{n} \rightleftarrows S) \defeq (S \times G \to S)$.

 On morphisms, we would like to set $F^{(\infty)}_S\left( [V, \phi, \psi] \right) \defeq \omega_V$ as in the above discussion.
-We need to show that this is well-defined and respects composition; for both of these we will use that taking completions of morphisms respects composition.
+We need to show that this is well-defined and respects composition; both of these follow in a straightforward manner from the fact that taking completions of morphisms respects composition. \end{proof}